 Onshoring U.S. Pharmaceutical Manufacturing: COVID-19, Congress and Puerto Rico Pharma HubIdeas for returning pharmaceutical manufacturing to the U.S.

 Pharmaceutical manufacturer’s need for large factory sites often comes with environmental liabilities, labor accessibility and labor costs are two of the most notable reasons for this shift.
 Today’s technology-enhanced complex pharmaceutical production facilities offer high-value manufacturing-related positions including quality and engineering but these positions, although critical, often are the most challenging to fill.
 According to the industry trade group PhRMA, approximately two million positions will remain vacant between 2015 and 2025 primarily because of the shortage of STEM talent.
 According to the Bureau of Labor Statistics, 450,000 jobs in manufacturing remained unfilled, a jump up from 100,000 during the last recession.
 Many of this is due to the need for workers with STEM backgrounds (science, technology, engineering and mathematics).
 The manufacture and process discipline of today’s innovative pharmaceutical products is more complex than that of generic solid dosage prescription drug products.
 Manufacturing is now much more advanced than it was years ago but lacks the skilled labor resources to power it.
-13% of the pharmaceutical manufacturing jobs remained unfilled this past year alone.

 COVID-19 Put a Spotlight on the Need to Onshore Drug Manufacturing Back to the U.S.